aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/creating-or-loading-a-document/specify-load-options/_index.md

 The following code example shows how to load a document encrypted with a password:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-OpenDocument-OpenEncryptedDocument.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-OpenDocument-OpenEncryptedDocument.java" >}}

 If you do not know in advance whether the file is encrypted, you can use the [FileFormatUtil](https://apireference.aspose.com/words/java/com.aspose.words/FileFormatUtil) class, which provides utility methods for working with file formats, such as detecting the file format or converting file extensions to/from file format enumerations.
 To detect if the document is encrypted and requires a password to open it, use the [IsEncrypted](https://apireference.aspose.com/words/java/com.aspose.words/fileformatinfo#IsEncrypted) property.

 The following code example shows how to verify OpenDocument either it is encrypted or not:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-SpecifyLoadOptions-VerifyODTdocument.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-SpecifyLoadOptions-VerifyODTdocument.java" >}}